Success Stories

 Fortunately, one afternoon, her mother and sister contacted us looking for Sara.
 The Counsellor was able to re-connect them and worked alongside Sara and her family to advocate for the help Sara truly needed to address her mental health issues.
 Sara entered a mental health facility which helped stabilize her condition, and then moved into supportive housing.

-Sara is now happy with her life.
+Sara has often visited to update our team on her progress and is happy with her life.
 She is safe in her own home, has a strong and loving relationship with her family, and is an active volunteer in her community.
 She has a loving and strong relationship with her family, is an active volunteer and safe in her own home.
 She has a whole new life ahead of her.

 Helen